amitchell05/100-days-of-code/log.md

 ### Day 93: November 23, 2020

-**Today's Progress: Monday was the first day of CoderGirl's Unit 2!
+**Today's Progress**: Monday was the first day of CoderGirl's Unit 2!
 I was excited to get started with learning more about Angular.
 I'm enjoying that the Front-End class size is less than 20 because it gives us more opportunities to get to know each other better.

 **Thoughts**: Speaking of that, we had an awesome ice breaker question: if you were trapped in a room for 24 months, what three things would you need to prevent you from going crazy?